Lemon Balm Strawberry Green Iced Tea

 - Brew the Green Tea

-Combine hulled and halved strawberries, sugar, and water in a small saucepan over medium-low heat.
+Combine the hulled and halved strawberries, sugar, and water in a small saucepan over medium-low heat.
 Bring to a gentle simmer and cook for 8–10 minutes — just until the berries have fully softened and released their juice and aroma.
 Keep the heat low throughout.
-Aggressive boiling reduces the syrup too quickly and pushes the strawberry flavor from fresh and bright toward cooked and jammy. - Strain the Syrup
+Aggressive boiling reduces the syrup too quickly and pushes the strawberry flavour from fresh and bright toward cooked and jammy. - Strain the Syrup

 Rinse the lemon balm leaves and gently clap them between your palms until the essential oils are clearly released — you should smell them immediately.
 Add the leaves to the cooled, sweetened tea base.
 Refrigerate and infuse for 6–10 minutes only, tasting at the 6-minute mark.
 Remove all leaves promptly the moment a clean, lemony herbal aroma develops.
 Lemon balm turns grassy and flat quickly — always pull early. - Chill and Serve